 Storing and Using the Blend

 Now that you have mushroom powder, you can make your homemade taco seasoning.
 Throw everything into a spice jar, shake it up, and store in a dark pantry up to 6 months.

 When you want to use it, add based on your taste.
-For 1 pound of meat (we usually go for turkey), we add 1 to 2 tablespoons of taco seasoning.
+For 1 pound of meat (we usually go for turkey or pork), we add 1 to 2 tablespoons of taco seasoning.

 Secret Ingredient Homemade Taco Seasoning Recipe

 This homemade spice blend tastes much better than anything you can buy at the store.
 Most ingredients are likely already sitting in your spice cabinet.
 The secret ingredient is mushroom powder.
 You can make you own, or buy it.
 The taco seasoning will still taste great without it, but if you can include it we highly recommend it.
 Also, the amount of cayenne pepper is up to you.
 We call for 1/2 teaspoon, which makes the spice blend a mild to medium heat level.